microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 9. Login to PhpMyAdmin, find your user record in the cake_app database and flip the active and superuser flags to 1.

 10. Now return to the login page and try to login.
-On success you will be redirected to the CakePHP debuggin page.
+On success you will be redirected to the CakePHP debug page.

+### Articles CRUD
+We will keep our blog posts in a table called articles.

-## Add the Database Tables
+#### Add the Database Tables

 * Login to phpMyAdmin [https://localhost/phpmyadmin](https://localhost/phpmyadmin)
 * Click into cake > cake_app from the side bar